All Episodes

 There's reports written about it.

-Like people from Donald Douglas or from Boeing or from other national laboratories.
+And like people from Donald Douglas or from Boeing or from other national laboratories, they want to see it go.

-But I guess perhaps the effects are so Dramatic so astounding in some ways that a lot of the funding of course would be turned down.
+But I guess perhaps the effects are so dramatic, so astounding in some ways that a lot of the funding, of course, would be turned down.

 It says metal samples turn transparent.